 The following permits are closed work permits:

-Getting an open work permit can be tricky
+Getting an open work permit

-• The open work permit pilot program for permanent residence applicants in the spouse or common-law partner in Canada class is a way for couples to keep on living together while the application is processed.
+• The open work permit pilot program for permanent residence applicants in the spouse or common-law partner in Canada class is only a way for couples to keep on living together while the application is processed.

 Read Who can apply for an open work permit? for more info.